nghttp2/nghttp2/doc/nghttpx.1.rst

     Optionally, TLS  can be disabled by  specifying "no-tls" parameter.
 TLS is enabled by default.

+    If "sni-fwd" parameter is  used, when performing a match to select a backend server,  SNI host name received from the client  is used  instead of  the request  host.
+See :option:`--backend` option about the pattern match.

     To  make this  frontend as  API endpoint,  specify "api" parameter.
 This   is  disabled  by  default.
 It  is